Chapter 19 : Hermione Sends a Message

 She wondered how anyone could live two lives without things becoming blurred at some point.
-At times she thought of him as a sad mystery and he’d given her the keys to unlock the mystery… the truth of what it was like to grow up in the house of Malfoy… a luxurious prison with no freedom.
+At times she thought of him as a sad mystery and he’d given her the keys to unlock that mystery… the truth of what it was like to grow up in the house of Malfoy, the luxurious prison with no freedom.

 Her thoughts went to Harry and the conversations that would always seem to come up.

-“He is a Death Eater, exactly like his father.”
-Harry said adamantly, as if he had proof.
+“He is a Death Eater, exactly like his father,” Harry declared adamantly, as if he had proof.

 “You might not be convinced, but I am.
 He walks around Hogwarts as if he hates the world and everyone in it.
 He is up to something.
 He’s been disappearing from the map, Hermione.
 Where is he going?”

 Hermione suspected that she knew where he was going… either into The Room of Hidden Things or under the courtyard, both of which were not on the Marauder’s Map.
 But she would never let on to Harry what she knew, even if she felt a bit guilty for not telling him.